Institute of Advanced Architectural Studies

-The Institute was constituted well before the University, being established by the York Academic Trust.
+The Institute was constituted well before the university, being established by the York Academic Trust.
 It had its origins in a summer school for architectural students first held in 1949, followed by the holding of short residential courses for architects and other related disciplines.
-In 1961 the Institute was incorporated into the newly established University of York, moving into the King’s Manor, York in 1966.
+In 1961 the Institute was incorporated into the newly established University of York, moving into King’s Manor in 1966.
 Early proposals to establish an undergraduate school fell through, and the Institute remained a post-graduate establishment.

 Through the University period the IoAAS had four Directors: